-Chesapeake Capital Corporation, with its principal place of business at 100 South Ashley Drive, Suite 1140, Tampa Florida, serves as the Sub-Advisor to the AXS Chesapeake Strategy Fund pursuant to a sub-advisory agreement with the Advisor (the "Chesapeake Agreement").
+Chesapeake Capital Corporation, with its principal place of business at 100 South Ashley Drive, Suite 1140, Tampa, Florida 33602, serves as the Sub-Advisor to the AXS Chesapeake Strategy Fund pursuant to a sub-advisory agreement with the Advisor (the "Chesapeake Agreement").
 Chesapeake was founded in 1988 and has been a registered investment advisor with the SEC since 2016.
 Chesapeake is responsible for the day-to-day management of the Chesapeake Strategy Fund's and the AXS Chesapeake Strategy Fund Limited's futures portfolio, selection of the Fund's portfolio investments and supervision of its portfolio transactions subject to the general oversight of the Board and the Advisor.
 Chesapeake manages capital for investment companies, other pooled investment vehicles, pension plans, charitable organizations, state and municipal government entities, and insurance companies, among other clients.
-As of September 30, 2022, Chesapeake had approximately \$182.8 million under management.
-Chesapeake is registered with the CFTC as a "commodity pool operator" and "commodity trading advisor."
+As of September 30, 2023, Chesapeake had approximately \$198 million under management.
+Chesapeake is registered with the CFTC as a "commodity pool operator" and "commodity trading advisor" with respect to the AXS Chesapeake Strategy Fund.

 Quantitative Value Technologies, LLC d/b/a Cognios Capital, with its principal place of business at 3965 W. 83rd Street, #348, Prairie Village, Kansas 66208, serves as the Sub-Advisor to the AXS Alternative Value Fund and AXS Market Neutral Fund, pursuant to a sub-advisory agreement with the Advisor (the "Cognios Agreement").
 The Sub-Advisor was founded in 2008 and is registered as an investment advisor with the SEC.
-The Sub-Advisor is responsible for the day-to-day management of the Fund's portfolio, the selection of the Fund's portfolio investments and supervision of its portfolio transactions subject to the general oversight of the Board and the Advisor.
-As of September 30, 2022, the Sub-Advisor had approximately \$131.4 million in assets under management.
+The Sub-Advisor is responsible for the day-to-day management of each Fund's portfolio, the selection of the Fund's portfolio investments and supervision of its portfolio transactions subject to the general oversight of the Board and the Advisor.
+As of September 30, 2023, the Sub-Advisor had approximately \$139.3 million in assets under management.

-Kellner with its principal place of business at P.O.
-Box 1627, New York, NY 10150, serves as the Sub-Advisor to the AXS Merger Fund, pursuant to a sub-advisory agreement with the Advisor (the "Kellner Agreement").
+Kellner Management, L.P. with its principal place of business at P.O.
+Box 1627, New York, New York 10150, serves as the Sub-Advisor to the AXS Merger Fund, pursuant to a sub-advisory agreement with the Advisor (the "Kellner Agreement").
 The Sub-Advisor was founded in 2002 and is registered as an investment advisor with the SEC.
 The Sub-Advisor is responsible for the day-to-day management of the Fund's portfolio, the selection of the Fund's portfolio investments and supervision of its portfolio transactions subject to the general oversight of the Board and the Advisor.
-As of September 30, 2022, the Sub-Advisor had approximately \$117 million in assets under management.
+As of September 30, 2023, the Sub-Advisor had approximately \$99 million in assets under management.